 Visiting the Cairngorm Reindeer Herd

 This is a game I’ve played since I was kid and I just learned the other day that it’s apparently called pooh sticks.
-Lol.
-Play it on any bridge over running water.
-Each person playing drops a stick into the water on the upstream side of the bridge and the first stick through to the other side of the bridge is the winner.
-We play it with leaves as well if we can’t find any sticks.
+Choose a bridge over running water, drop sticks in upstream, and race them to the other side – a timeless and easy game for children.
+Or adults!
+Play it with leaves as well if you can’t find any sticks.

 Evening Activities